MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Fsutil-resource.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Fsutil resource
+# fsutil resource

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-Creates a Secondary Transactional Resource Manager, starts or stops a Transactional Resource Manager, or displays information about a Transactional Resource Manager and modifies the following behavior:
+creates a Secondary Transactional Resource Manager, starts or stops a Transactional Resource Manager, or displays information about a Transactional Resource Manager and modifies the following behavior:

 -   Whether a default Transactional Resource Manager will clean its transactional metadata at the next mount